abklabs/svmkit/README.md

    - rename folders in `provider/cmd` to `pulumi-resource-{NAME}`
    - replace dependencies in `provider/go.mod` to reflect your repository name
-   - find and replace all instances of the boilerplate `xyz` with the `NAME` of your provider.
+   - find and replace all instances of the boilerplate `svm` with the `NAME` of your provider.
-   - find and replace all instances of the boilerplate `abc` with the `ORG` of your provider.
+   - find and replace all instances of the boilerplate `abklabs` with the `ORG` of your provider.
-   - replace all instances of the `github.com/pulumi/pulumi-xyz` repository with the `REPOSITORY` location
+   - replace all instances of the `github.com/abklabs/pulumi-svm` repository with the `REPOSITORY` location

 #### Build the provider and install the plugin